kyletimmermans/shell-color-prompt-tool/README.md

 #### <ins>What’s the point of making this, hasn’t this been done already?</ins>
 I've seen a few programs, mainly web-based ones, that help you to build out and customize shell prompts.
 I wanted to make something that was native to the shell environment, no need to copy from the website and then needing to paste into your config on the command line.
 I wanted it to be all in one place.
-There's a few other feaatures I wanted to see in a prompt customization program as well:
+There's a few other features I wanted to see in a prompt customization program as well:
-- [x] Show the user all of the options they have for customizing their prompt, which includes all of the terminal variables (username, hostname, etc) and many of the colors available
+- [x] Show the user all of the options they have for customizing their prompt, which includes all of the terminal variables (username, hostname, etc.) and many of the colors available
 - [x] Simple menu-style system for choosing which components and colors you'd like to be in the prompt
 - [x] No additional software required (besides for 2 flags, potentially) - Most Unix-based systems (Linux, macOS) already have Bash pre-installed, so there’s no need to install any additional interpreters or libraries
 - [x] No need to edit the .bashrc / .zshrc file at all, no need to copy and paste the variable in there.
 The program will put it in there for you